rt96-hub/Project1-ChatGenius/backend/backend_docs.md

      - `updated_at`: Last edit timestamp
      - `user_id`: Author's user ID
      - `channel_id`: Channel ID
+     - `parent_id`: ID of the message being replied to (unique, optional)
    - **Relationships**:
      - `user`: Many-to-one with User
      - `channel`: Many-to-one with Channel
      - `reactions`: One-to-many with MessageReaction
+     - `parent`: One-to-one with Message (self-referential for replies)
+     - `reply`: One-to-one back reference to child message
+   - **Constraints**:
+     - Unique constraint on parent_id (ensures one reply per message)
+     - Foreign key constraint from parent_id to messages.id
+   - **Reply Chain Behavior**:
+     - Each message can be replied to once
+     - Replies form a linked list where each reply points to its parent
+     - When replying to a message that already has replies, the new reply is attached to the last message in the chain
+     - The frontend can reconstruct reply chains by following parent_id references

 4. `UserChannel`
    - **Purpose**: Association table for user-channel memberships